whpearson/operations-tutorials/ports.md

 With the -A parameter it tries to print out the contents of the communications.
 The --interface command tells it which network interface to use (imagine you had physical and a wifi network device, each would have a seperate interface), in this case it is lo0 which is the loopback interface, which is where localhost lives.

-Start typing in both the nc and the telnet windows and you should be able to see the content of those messages in the tcpdump window.
-There is lots of other extraneous detail as well.
-You do not have to understand all of it.
+Start typing in either the nc or the telnet windows and you should be able to see the content of those messages in the tcpdump window.
+There is lots of other extraneous detail as well, you do not have to understand all of it.

 Tcpdump has a complex query language so you can select only certain connections to spy on.
 That is what the port 8080 means.
-You can specify the destination address with "dest <the_address>" Try tcpdumping some of the established connections you saw in netstat to see what their chatter looks like.
+You can specify the destination address with "dest <the_address>" Try tcpdump-ing some of the established connections you saw in netstat to see what their chatter looks like.
 HTTPS traffic is unitelligible because it is encrypted.
-HTTP traffic is more easily intercepted and anyone on the way to a foreign server can run a tcpdump and find out what is going on.
+HTTP traffic is more easily intercepted and anyone on the way to a server can run a tcpdump and find out what is going on.
+A tutorial for tcpdump can be found [here](https://danielmiessler.com/study/tcpdump/#gs.9bGSpcI).